akiarie/blog/words.md

 permalink: /words/
 ---

-This blog is about _theology_.
-In other words, this blog is about God.

 If God used his Word to create the world, if the Incarnate Word is my Lord, if the saving message of the Gospel must be expressed in words, then a few good words might be worth fighting for.